 Biomolecular acoustic sensors

-The recent introduction of genetically encoded acoustic biomolecules as ultrasound contrast agents is opening new opportunities for deep molecular imaging in living organisms.
-We design acoustic indicators based on acoustic biomolecules in order to report on cellular processes with ultrasound waves.
+The recent introduction of genetically encoded biomolecules as ultrasound contrast agents is opening new opportunities for deep molecular imaging in opaque organisms.
+We engineer biosensors based on these acoustic biomolecules to spy on cellular processes with ultrasound waves.

 Ultrasound imaging of acoustic biomolecules

-Ultrasound imaging methods for the sensitive and specific in vivo detection of acoustic biomolecules are required to maximize the impact of this nanotechnology in medicine and biology.
-To that end, we develop a general nonlinear imaging framework based on the cross-propagation of ultrasound waves.
+Parallel to the development of acoustic biosensors, we develop ultrasound imaging methods dedicated to the detection of acoustic biomolecules in living organisms.
+To that end, we elaborate a general nonlinear imaging framework based on the cross-propagation of ultrasound plane waves.

 Transcranial ultrasound imaging of neural activity